 // if "email" is specified in scope.

 21. Search for the role created in step 2, tick the Role and Add.

 22. Click Save.

 23. Go back to Trust.
 Note down the Client ID, Client Secret and Metadata URL.

-24. Open your email client and create a new email to: firstname.lastname@example.org with the details below:
+24. Reach out to Fuse Works Support.
+Create a new email to firstname.lastname@example.org with the sample details below: